- Platform Solutions

 The Collector also satisfies key architectural principles that we required for support of content collection capabilities:

 To close with my customary pop culture reference, we’re back to the Marvel Universe and the character sharing the same name as our Collector component.
 With every Collector naturally comes a basic set of “scholarly” knowledge, as we see in Marvel’s Collector and his knowledge of his collection, and particularly with the Infinity Stones he’s pursuing.
-Join me next time as we dive deeper into the next component persona of our Cognitive Platform – The Scholar!
+Join me next time as we dive deeper into the next component persona of our Text Analytics Platform – The Scholar!